pomerium/pomerium/docs/docs/topics/load-balancing.md

 ::: tip

-In presence of multiple upstreams, make sure to specify either an active or passive health check, or both, to avoid requests served to unhealthy backend.
+In the presence of multiple upstreams, make sure to specify either an active or passive health check, or both, to avoid requests being served to an unhealthy backend.

 :::